marksherriff/cs3240-s25-website/project.md

 ### Collections
 {: .no_toc }

-1. Collections are a group of items that a Library puts together based on some theme.
+1. Collections are a group of items that a Librarian puts together based on some theme.
 1. Collections must contain, at a minimum:
 	- Title
 	- Description